getting a tattoo in Japan

 It depends on the onsen.
 Some places will have signs with ‘no tattoos’ or something similar written on them – it’s better not to go to those places, if only to save yourself time and possible disappointment.
 It’s reasonable to assume if there’s no sign they’re probably not that concerned either way, but it’s rare to find a place that will openly declare itself tattoo-friendly.
 Don’t worry though, we’ve put together a list of tattoo-friendly onsen near Tokyo to help you with this very problem.

-If none of those tickle your fancy the best thing to do is check ahead of time either on the business’ site or a place like Tattoo Friendly.
+If none of those tickle your fancy the best thing to do is check ahead of time either on the business’ website or a place like Tattoo Friendly.
 This advice also applies to beaches, water parks and sometimes even gyms or hotels.

 How old do you have to be to get a tattoo in Japan?

 20 years old.
 There can be big penalties for artists who tattoo minors, and they take this responsibility very seriously.
-You will be able to provde photo i.d. before getting any work done.
+You will be able to provde photo ID before getting any work done.

 While we do our best to ensure it’s correct, information is subject to change.
 Last updated in August 2022 by Maria Danuco.